Printing Costs: How To Accurately Calculate Your Printing Cost Per Page

 What Is Cost Per Page and Why It Is Important?

-If you’re in charge of ordering office supplies or managing a print budget, you need to know how much does it cost to print one page of text or graphics on your office printer.
+If you’re in charge of ordering office supplies or managing a print budget, you need to know your cost per page.

 Printer and cartridge prices can be misleading when you want to know your real printing costs.
 Quite often cheaper equipment and cartridges can turn out costing you more than expensive ones depending on your circumstances.
-Therefore, to accurately control your printing expenses, printing cost per page is the most important metric to focus on.

 Printing budgets have a way of bloating and becoming unmanageable if they’re not closely monitored.
 Printing cost per page will tell you the average cost to print a page on your printer which is very helpful in keeping your printing costs in control.